 Monitoring Data Collection and Providing Information to Schools

-The division will monitor data collection and provide information to schools regarding assessment results through the following ways:
+The division will monitor data collection and provide information to schools regarding assessment results in the following ways:

 - Feedback to Schools: Regular feedback is provided to schools based on the data analysis.
 This includes information on student progress, areas of improvement, and strategies for enhancing literacy instruction.